 - Can you come up with interesting article ideas that people are eagerly waiting to read?
 (Brownie points for coming with unique angles!)

 - Can you write compelling content that emotionally engages the reader and persuades the reader because of your strong examples?

 In the beginning, though, you won’t have such metrics handy in your dashboard.
-I recommend you to read the article on SEO Copywriting by Ahrefs that covers a lot of ground on writing content that will rank in Google.
+Read the article on SEO Copywriting by Ahrefs — it covers a lot of ground on writing ranking-worthy content.